CPlusPlusNewb/CPlusPlusNewb.github.io/README.md

 ------------------------------------------------------------------------------------------------------------

-Third: add this where it says
+Third: find where it says:

 ```ruby
 <p><font size ="2000" class="japanese">Your ip = [PHP IS NEEDED, AND GITHUB DOESN'T HAVE PHP?]</font></p>"
 ```
+and replace it with:

 ```ruby
 <p><font size ="2000" class="japanese">Your ip = <?php include('currentip.txt'); ?></font></p>